-The excess of the purchase price over the fair value of net assets acquired has been allocated to goodwill and identifiable intangible assets.
-Goodwill and intangible assets are amortized on a straight-line basis over periods not exceeding 15 years, the expected periods to be benefited.
-Effective January 1, 2002, the Company ceased amortization of goodwill in accordance with the provisions of SFAS No. 142, Goodwill and Other Intangible Assets.
-Accumulated amortization totaled \$914, \$2,881 and \$3,436 (unaudited) at December 31, 2001 and 2002, and March 31, 2003, respectively.
-The Company performed the required impairment tests of goodwill and indefinite lived intangible assets in 2002 and no impairment was identified.
+Goodwill and intangible assets represent the excess of the purchase price over the fair value of net assets acquired.
+Identifiable intangible assets (consisting principally of purchased contract rights) are amortized on a straight-line basis over the expected period to be benefited.
+Effective January 1, 2002, we ceased amortization of goodwill in accordance with the provisions of SFAS No. 142, Goodwill and Other Intangible Assets.
+Prior to that date, we amortized goodwill over periods not exceeding 15 years.
+We performed the required impairment tests of goodwill and indefinite lived intangible assets in 2003 and no impairment was identified.

-The following table reflects the unaudited consolidated results adjusted as though the adoption of the SFAS No. 142 non-amortization of goodwill provision occurred as of the beginning of the years ended December 31, 2000, 2001 and 2002:
+The following table reflects the unaudited consolidated results adjusted as though the adoption of the SFAS No. 142 non-amortization of goodwill provision occurred as of the beginning of the year ended December 31, 2001:

 Yea Year ended December 31

-2000 2001 2002
+2001 2002 2003

 Net income:

-As reported \$14,964 \$30,129 \$30,508
+As reported \$30,129 \$30,508 \$42,517

-Adjusted 15,263 30,428
+Adjusted 30,428

 Basic earnings per share:

-As reported 0.75 1.51 1.53
+As reported 1.51 1.53 1.91

-Adjusted 0.76 1.52
+Adjusted 1.52

 Diluted earnings per share:

-As reported 0.73 1.46 1.48
+As reported 1.46 1.48 1.88

-Adjusted 0.75 1.48
+Adjusted 1.48